libigl/libigl/tutorial/tutorial.md

 [Example 101](101_FileIO/main.cpp) contains a simple mesh converter from OFF to OBJ format.

-## Plotting surfaces [102]
+## Visualizing surfaces [102]

-libigl provides an glfw-based OpenGL 3.2 viewer to visualize surfaces, their properties and additional debugging informations.
+Libigl provides an glfw-based OpenGL 3.2 viewer to visualize surfaces, their properties and additional debugging informations.

 The following code ([Example 102](102_DrawMesh/main.cpp)) is a basic skeleton